alxroyer/scenario/doc/src/advanced/subscenarios.rst

     :lines: 1
     :dedent:

-Instanciate it with the appropriate values:
+Instantiate it with the appropriate values:

 .. literalinclude:: ../../../demo/commutativeadditions.py
     :language: python